Take a fresh look at your lifestyle.

 Aaron in the Quran

-Aaron was the older brother of Moses whom Moses asked God to send with him as his aid and vizier.
+Aaron was Moses’ elder brother, whom Moses asked Allah to send with him as his aid and vizier.
 His name has been mentioned 20 times in the Quran.
 Before Aaron was made a prophet, Moses had escaped the city and was in Midian.
-After getting married to Shu‘ayb’s daughter and finishing his term as the worker of Shu‘ayb, Moses and his wife got ready to go back to Egypt.
+After getting married to Shu‘ayb’s daughter and finishing his term as the worker of Shu‘ayb, Moses and his wife got ready to return to Egypt.
 On the way, Moses felt the warmth of a fire.
-Therefore, he went close to it to bring some of it for his family, but then a voice began speaking to him.
-This was the voice of God who spoke to Moses through a voice He created in a tree.
-God gave Moses his prophetic mission.
-Moses prayed to God and asks for certain things.
+Therefore, he went close to it to bring some for his family, but then a voice began speaking to him.
+This was the voice of Allah who spoke to Moses through a voice He created in a tree.
+Allah gave Moses his prophetic mission.
+Moses prayed to Allah and asked for certain things.
 One of those things was making Aaron his vizier and assistant:

 وَاجْعَل لِّي وَزِيرًا مِّنْ أَهْلِي ﴿29﴾